amber-lang/amber-docs/docs/stdlib/doc/env.md

 pub fun is_command(command: Text): Bool
 ```

-Check if the command exist
+Checks if a command exists.

 ## `input`